Toolkit: Preparing for work

 Your toolkit to help your young person prepare to leave school and go to work.

-Once young people have decided to do workplace training, an apprenticeship or a job they’ll need help with job hunting and preparing for work.
+Once young people have decided to do workplace training, an apprenticeship or a job they may need help with job hunting and preparing for work.

 1. Finding an apprenticeship

-Apprenticeships enable your young person to gain practical skills in a trade and a New Zealand Certificate qualification while they’re earning.
+Apprenticeships enable your young person to earn while they gain practical skills in a trade and work towards a New Zealand Certificate qualification.

 - choose the trade they wish to work in